yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/unity-guide.md

 ## Life cycle

-The life cycle of Cocos Creator is basically the same with that of Unity3D, having only slight differences in the naming:
+The life cycle of Cocos Creator is basically the same as Unity3D, having only slight differences in the naming:

  Cocos Creator | Unity3D
  -------- | -------